 Objectives of the Project

-The approach of the centenary of UBC’s opening in 1915 has stimulated a group of professors emeriti, current faculty, and staff to explore the University’s rich history primarily from the perspective of those who were part of that history, and to make their stories accessible to the widest possible audience both inside and outside the University.
+In 2011 a group of professors emeriti, current faculty, and staff set out to explore the University’s rich history primarily from the perspective of those who were part of that history, and to make their stories accessible to the widest possible audience both inside and outside the University.

-Unlike earlier histories of UBC, the Legacy Project won’t attempt to provide an overview of the University’s growth and development; instead, its goal is to create an archive of information gleaned largely from the autobiographical memoirs and reminiscences of past and present members of the UBC community, particularly the professors emeriti and the growing number of UBC alumni and long-serving staff members.
+Unlike other histories of UBC, the Legacy Project doesn’t attempt to provide an overview of the University’s growth and development; instead, its goal is to create an archive of information gleaned largely from the autobiographical memoirs and reminiscences of past and present members of the UBC community, particularly the professors emeriti and the growing number of UBC alumni and long-serving staff members.

 The Project comprises four interrelated elements: a collection of oral histories; a collection of written autobiographical narratives; a website to make these (and related) materials easily accessible; and a physical space to facilitate research, displays, and workshops.

-A website: To bring these materials together and make them easily available, the Project has created an interactive website (http://legacies.alumni.ubc.ca/) that will allow users to comment or add their own reminiscences to the Legacy collection.
-The website, hosted by alumni UBC, also provides links to useful educational resources on different forms of personal narrative (autobiography, memoir, oral history, reminiscence, etc.), and to the wealth of textual and visual material about UBC that is already online, much of it in the University Archives.
-Users are invited to contribute by sending us their own reminiscences.
+A website: To bring these materials together and make them easily available, the Project has created a website (http://legacies.alumni.ubc.ca/) to which users are invited to add their own reminiscences.
+The website, hosted by alumni UBC, also provides links to the wealth of textual and visual material about UBC that is already online, much of it in the University Archives.
 More information about submitting materials can be found here.

-A physical space: The Legacy Project is now housed in the Old Administration Building; this space will enable us to gather and store the physical materials that will undoubtedly accrue as the Project gathers steam.
+A physical space: The Legacy Project is now housed in Ponderosa Annex C (formerly the UBC Writing Centre) on West Mall, next door to the building that houses the UBC Press.
+This space will enable us to gather and store the physical materials that will undoubtedly accrue as the Project gathers steam.
 Once we are well established in our new home, we hope to use the space for displays and for research by historians of UBC and higher education in British Columbia.